| Title: | Visualising How Nonlinear Dimension Reduction Warps Your Data |

 This function triangulates the bin centroids using the x and y coordinates provided in the input data frame and returns the triangular object.

-hex_df |
+centroids_data |

-The tibble containing the bin centroids. |
+The tibble containing the all the bin centroids. |

 A triangular object representing the triangulated bin centroids.